colindensem/nanobox-phoenix-elm/README.md

 ## Getting started

 Clone the repository.

-From the project root, run `nanobox dns add local phoenix-elm.dev` From the project root, run `nanobox run`
+From the project root, run `nanobox dns add local nanobox-phoenix-elm.dev`*

-Wait while nanobox creates the containers.
-Eventually you'll be in the nanobox container at `/app` Check it out:
+From the project root, run `nanobox run` & wait while Nanobox creates the containers.
+Eventually you'll be in the Nanobox container at `/app`

+Check it out:
 * `elixir -v`
 * `mix list`

+\*  If you use a different local DNS entry, be sure to read & modify the `assets/webpack.config.js` file.

 Running phoenix is easy.
 * `cd /app && mix ecto.create` - Sets up the database.